Best podcast analytics tools

 Apple Podcasts' analytics

 In Apple's Spring 2022 release, podcast analytics got a refresh.
-They now show you how many people have clicked "follow" on your podcast inside their app:
+Apple Podcast Connect now shows you how many people have clicked "follow" on your podcast inside their app:

 This displays the number of followers (subscribers) your podcast has on Apple Podcasts, over time.